 Cohutta Healing Arts Institute maintains student records via an offsite computer backup system.
 Students may view these records at any time by scheduling an appointment with the Director of Administration.
 Students will receive transcripts and a Certificate upon completion of the program and payment of all outstanding balances.
 Additional Certificates may be purchased for $10 each with a written request.
 Transcripts sent to other educational institutions are processed free of charge with a written request.
 Personal copies of transcripts may also be requested in writing for a fee of $5.

-In order to pass any course you are required to have both an overall average of 70% or greater AND an average test grade of 70% or greater AND a passing grade on the quarter final test.
+In order to pass any course you are required to have both an overall average of 70% or greater AND an average test grade of 70% or greater.

 You must pass each course to receive a certificate.
 Each course grade is determined from a combination of theory and laboratory work.
 The instructors will explain procedures for grading with each syllabus.
 The overall Grading system is A=4.0 (90-100); B=3.O (80-89); C=2.0 (70 to 79); D=l.0 (60 to 69); and F= 0.0 (0 to 59).

 If at any point the student’s total academic or test average in any given class falls below 70% the student will be placed on academic probation.
 Should the academic average, test average or quarter final grade fail to be 70% or above by the end of the quarter, the student will be dismissed.